JeissonO/tg-multi-account-impl/modules/vpc/README.md

 2. Consider using a single NAT Gateway for cost optimization in non-production environments
 3. Enable VPC Flow Logs for security monitoring
 4. Use appropriate tags for resource management
-5. Consider using CloudWAN for multi-region deployments
-6. Review and adjust security group rules according to your needs
+5. Review and adjust security group rules according to your needs

 ## License